 Intermittent fasting is recommended on the Bulletproof diet.
-It involves fasting for 8 hours to a day and eating within "limited feeding windows.
-Learn more about fasting here.
+It involves fasting for 8 hours to a day and eating within “limited feeding” windows.
 Protein fasting is also recommended to improve your health and well-being.
 It involves lowering your protein intake once a week to upregulate autophagy – the cell's recycling system linked to longevity.

 On a Bulletproof Diet, you should eat fewer than 50g net carbs 5-6 days a week and do a "carb refeed" on day 7.
 During your carb refeed, you should eat around 150g of carbs a day.
 This will kick you out of ketosis, but according to Bulletproof advocates, it will also improve your sleep quality, gut health, muscle recovery, and more.